JOIN THE 'FRIENDS WITH BENEFITS' COMMUNITY →

 An exfoliating scrub, which will really blast away at dead skin cells and leave you looking way more refreshed, is a good idea too, but limit that to about three times a week — you want to look polished, not raw.

-If all that sounds like too much, keep a pack of good face wipes next to your bed.
-Ursa Major makes a great one that smells like the woods in October.
+Ursa Major makes a great face wipe that comes in individual packages and smells like the woods in October.
 They’re a lifesaver if you’re too tired, or lazy, or drunk to make your way to the bathroom sink before falling asleep.

 4. Spot check problem areas